ehmatthes/django-simple-deploy/docs/cli_args.md

 ---

 We really want users to have a clean `git status` before running simple_deploy.
 This allows people to easily revert configuration changes if deployment doesn't work, or if they want to target a different platform.
 The `--ignore-unclean-git` flag allows users to override this recommendation.

+Deployed Project Name
+---

+Normally, simple_deploy identifies the name of the project through inspection.
+If you've already created an empty project on the target platform, we run a command such as `platform project:info` to discover the name that was used when creating the project.
+If you're using `--automate-all`, simple_deploy will determine the name used when running `startproject`, and use this name as the deployed project name.

+However, there are situations where you may want to provide a specific name to use for the deployed project.
+This may be helpful, for example, when working with a GitHub-based approach to deployment where simple_deploy is just taking care of configuration.

+The `--deployed-project-name` flag allows you to specify exactly what name to use for the deployed project.
+Note that if you provide this name and it differs from what was used to create the deployed project, the configuration will likely not work.